Rise High Financial Solutions

 Keep reading

-For many of our clients, earning foreign income can be the single most important factor stopping them from achieving their dreams.
-Whether that be buying your first home or growing an investment portfolio in Australia, obtaining a mortgage can be challenging when your financial circumstances deviate from the norm.
+For many of our clients, earning foreign income can be the single factor stopping them from achieving their dreams.
+Whether that be buying their first home or growing an investment portfolio in Australia, obtaining a mortgage can be challenging when your financial circumstances deviate from the norm.

-Coming from diverse backgrounds, walks of life or being part of the global economy should not stand between you and building a bright financial future!
-With our comprehensive guide, you’ll be able to understand the essential considerations and requirements you must keep in mind to make your dream of owning a property in Australia a reality.
+We believe that coming from diverse backgrounds, walks of life, or being part of the global economy should not stand between you and building a bright financial future!
+With our comprehensive guide, you’ll be able to understand essential considerations and requirements to make your dream of owning a property in Australia a reality.

 Let’s get started!

-Since the advent of COVID-19, remote work has become the new norm.
+Since COVID-19, working from home seems to be the new norm.
 Many Australians and permanent residents now work for overseas companies, which has created a new and unique category of borrowers: those earning a foreign income.

 1. Australian Citizens and Permanent Residents Working Overseas: These individuals live abroad and also earn their income from foreign companies.
 They have permanent residency and citizenship in Australia but currently reside overseas.